 A Prairie education is a long-term investment.
 When you consider the wide-ranging impact it will have on your child’s life, choosing this school could be one of the most important decisions you will ever make.

 The cost of private education represents a significant commitment for families.
 We strive to assist as many families as possible who cannot afford full tuition, but who are determined to stretch their own financial resources to make a Prairie education a top priority for their children.
 The school typically awards over $2 million of scholarships annually to more than one-third of the student body.

 The Bottom Line

-Since many factors guide financial aid decisions, we encourage families not to make assumptions about whether they are eligible, but to have a confidential discussion with our Admission and Financial Aid staff.
+Since many factors guide scholarship decisions, we encourage families not to make assumptions about whether they are eligible, but to have a confidential discussion with our Admission staff.
 Through financial aid and payment plans, we strive to make Prairie affordable for all families whose children have been admitted.

 Note: The Prairie School does have a selective admission process.
 The school does not participate in the voucher program.

 Upon acceptance of the contract, parent(s) or guardian(s) are responsible for the full tuition indicated on the contract, per the terms of the contract.